Kixie vs Close

 The verdict

-The right pick depends on your priorities.
-Choose Kixie if you value smb outbound teams that want a fast dialer wired to their crm.
-Choose Close if you need smb inside-sales teams that want calling and email inside the crm.
+Both are solid phone system & dialers tools.
+The best choice comes down to fit: Kixie for SMB outbound teams that want a fast dialer wired to their CRM, and Close for SMB inside-sales teams that want calling and email inside the CRM.